-Six enzymes are involved in conversion of ammonia to urea including CPS1, N-acetylglutamate synthase, or NAGS, OTC, ASS1, ASL, and arginase 1, or ARG1.
+Six enzymes are involved in conversion of ammonia to urea including CPS1, N-acetylglutamate synthase, or NAGS, OTC, argininosuccinate synthetase, or ASS1, argininosuccinate lyase, or ASL, and arginase 1, or ARG1.
 In addition, two transporter proteins, ORNT1 and Citrin, play critical roles in the proper functioning of the urea cycle.
 A genetic aberration, which results in deficiency or reduced function, in any one of these enzymes or transporter proteins results in a UCD and a buildup of ammonia.
 A schematic representation of the urea cycle is presented below.